jvasile/Planeteria/README.md

 net) in 2010 and has been maintained in his copious spare time since its creation.

+## Command Line Options to planeteria.py

+Planeteria is run as a command line tool (planeteria.py) and two CGI scripts (admin.py and new_planet.py).
+The command line tool is used as follows:

+Usage: planeteria.py [options]

+Options:

+ * -h, --help        show this help message and exit
+ * --force           force downloading of cached upstream feeds
+ * --no-update       prevent downloading of upstream feeds
+ * --delete-missing  delete planets from db if they are not in file system
+ * --clean           remove missing planets, unused feeds

 ## About Planeteria's code

 This is a free open source project licensed under the